iiijjjii/zsw.ca/questions.md

 <br>
 #### How would you describe an ideal co-worker?<a id="co-worker"></a>
-* ability to work in north west Guelph, Ontario
+* able to work in north west Guelph, Ontario
-* would enjoy working in a unique [work environment](/about/environment.html)
+* would enjoy working in a casual [work environment](/about/environment.html)
 * task oriented; goal driven
 * really enjoy working in a small group
 * ability to take ownership and responsibility in the work